benroberts999/ampsci/doc/modules.md

 - `Module::moduleName{ help; }`

+You can also get most of this information directly from the command-line:

+- `$ ./ampsci -m  <ModuleName>`
+  - Prints list of available Modules (same as --modules)
+  - ModuleName is optional.
+If given, will list avaiable options for that Module

 Details for each module are given below.
 It's usually better to use the 'help' option of the code, as it will always be up-to-date, while this document may be out of date.